pcomitz/668/is651-Chapter10-7ed.md

         </soapenv:Body>
     </soapenv:Envelope>

-Listing 10.8.
+Listing 10.4.
 SOAP response

 So we should remember that the W3C describes a Web Service as "a software system designed to support interoperable machine-to-machine interaction over a network".
 They allow a connection to be established between two computers regardless of operating system or programming language.
 As long as both sides recognize the XML protocol used, they can communicate.
 There can be a human involved or not.

-###Chapter 10 Exercises
+### Chapter 10 Exercises

 Do the end-of-chapter exercises for each chapter of the book by following the link in the on-line syllabus.